-What the Heck is an Em Dash?
+Em Dash Shortcut: What the Heck Is an Em Dash and How Do You Use It Correctly?

 —

-But you can’t be googling “em dash copy and paste” every time you need an em dash.
-So here’s how to create one yourself:
+But you likely don't want to search “em dash copy and paste” every time you need an em dash.
+So here's how to create one yourself:

 2. Best Option: Use the Em Dash Keyboard Shortcut